 Generally, you will be granted permission to register for lower level courses if they are pertinent to your graduate program; however, these courses may not be used toward your graduate requirements.
-You are required to return and have approved by the Graduate Dean a completed "Lower Level Class Approval" form to the Graduate Office before taking a lower level course.
+You are required to return and have approved by the Graduate Dean a completed "Lower Level Class Approval" form to the Center for Graduate Studies before taking a lower level course.

 Graduate students who are registered for 12 credits of approved coursework for a given semester, may register for a 13th credit of classes without completing the Lower Level permission (i.e., graduate students may take a physical recreation, health & wellness, or fine arts class).

-The Graduate Office must approve your registration each semester.
+The Center for Graduate Studies must approve your registration each semester.
 Approval of your registration may be delayed if any of your forms are late, missing, or if there are discrepancies in your records.
-Be sure to inform the Graduate Office of all changes.
-Within one week after the close of registration, the Graduate Office will check your registration.
+Be sure to inform the Center for Graduate Studies of all changes.
+Within one week after the close of registration, the Center for Graduate Studies will check your registration.
 Failure to have your registration approved in its final form can lead to the cancellation of all forms of financial aid.

 All regular graduate students are required to register every Fall and Spring semester and in Summer semesters when in residence until certified for their degree.
 Occasionally factors make it necessary for you to interrupt your studies for a short period of time.
 If you find yourself in one of these situations, you may request a leave of absence if you are in good academic standing and have written approval from your adviser, the department head, and the Graduate Dean.
 There is no established form for a leave request.
 The leave request may be a memo or letter on paper or in digital form (an email).
 The request must include an explanation for why the leave is needed, and a time frame (calendar) for completion of each remaining degree requirement.
 This should be routed to the Dean of Graduate Studies via the advisor and department with endorsements added by each.